BrianL33/Fintech-T405/README.md

 # Investing in Wine through NFTs

-How we will use Immutable X for creating order and trade of the wine ownership NFTs
+Digitalization of the wine industry and lowering the barrier of entry for wine investment

 ## WHY WE NEED TO USE NFT FOR WINE INVESTMENT